Kim Advisory Capital is a leading global disruptive innovation consultancy, based outside Seattle, Washington.

-Featured by The New York Times, Fast Company, CNN, Bloomberg TV, Harvard Business School, and others, Michael Kim leads Kim Advisory Capital and is former Founder of Microsoft's New Consumer Products Studio.
+Featured by The New York Times, TED, Fast Company, CNN, Bloomberg TV, Harvard Business School, and others, Michael Kim leads Kim Advisory Capital and is former Founder of Microsoft's New Consumer Products Studio.
 He also serves as CEO of Habit Design®, which was spun out from Kim Advisory Capital.

 After leaving Microsoft, Kim was the CEO & founder of the advertising industry's first word-of-mouth referral network, Grapevyn, backed by WPP, the world's largest advertising conglomerate.
 Built with Facebook, Amazon, and Google alumni, Grapevyn was the first to successfully define a social networking-based business model for the exchange of trusted private referrals and received the "Innovation of the Year" award from the Word-of-Mouth Marketing Association.

 Kim holds a B.A. from Yale University and an M.P.P. focused on Innovation Management from Harvard University, with joint M.B.A. studies at Harvard Business School.
 He currently serves as Chairman of the Board of Seafair and resides outside Seattle, Washington with his wife and two children.

 The White House, Advisor on Science & Technology Policy

 Harvard University, Consultant to the Office of the President